-We use lab-created diamonds in engagement rings and tennis bracelets or other jewelry that sees heavy use since they retain their brilliance, fire and scintillation.
+Lab-created diamonds can be used in engagement rings and tennis bracelets or other jewelry that sees heavy use since they retain their brilliance, fire and scintillation.
 Colored gemstones, such as rubies, sapphires, and emeralds, aren’t as hard as diamonds, which are a 10 on the Mohs hardness scale.
 Diamonds can be worn for a lifetime and maintain their brilliance throughout.
 If you’re looking for a lasting gemstone choice for yourself or a loved one, created or natural diamonds are one of your best options.

 Shop Lab Grown Diamonds